library(liver)

 Multiple R-squared: 0.04434, Adjusted R-squared: 0.04202

 In R, this can be implemented using the poly() function, which fits orthogonal polynomials by default.
-These have numerical stability benefits but are less interpretable than raw powers:
+Orthogonal polynomials improve numerical stability but yield coefficients that are less directly interpretable than raw polynomial terms:

 summary(reg_nonlinear_house)